Tech is hot, and the stock market behaved like the dot.com bubble of 2000.

 There are many reasons why the stock market crashes, and we’ve covered most of the scenarios in my original Stock Market Crash post here.

-Specifically for the dot.com crashes, there’s a lot of evidence that the dot.com bubble is an example of the stock market behaving irrationally.
+For the dot.com crashes, there’s a lot of evidence that the dot.com bubble is an example of the stock market behaving irrationally.

 Robert Shiller, a famous Yale economist, wrote in his book “The Irrational Exuberance” that as the bull market develops, it can generate optimism about the future, and the optimism can become so irrational that it stimulates irrational demand and prices.